20 Of The Most Dangerous Hikes In The U.S.

 Photo by Omer Nezih Gerek on Unsplash

 The Bright Angel Trail is renowned not only for its breathtaking views but also as one of the most dangerous hikes in the US.
-Every year, despite the availability of water stations, hundreds require rescue.
+Every year, despite the availability of water stations, hundreds of hikers require rescue.

 Distance: 15.3 miles